 WHITE PLAINS, N.Y. — Letters written to a New York federal judge on Jan.
 31 address whether an investment group and its founder should be forced to produce documents under an arbitration panel’s summonses in a fraud case against a reinsurer and a hedge fund (Washington National Insurance Co. v.
 OBEX Group LLC, et al., No. 18-9693, S.D.
 N.Y.).

-NEW YORK — A reinsurer and its entities argue in a Nov.
-5 brief that a New York federal court should dismiss a run-off insurer’s tort and quasi-contract claims because the case over the alleged mismanagement and misuse of $320 million is one for breach of contract (Senior Health Insurance Company of Pennsylvania v.
-Beechwood Re Ltd., et al., No. 18-06658, S.D.
+NEW YORK — A reinsurer and its entities argue in a Jan.
+29 reply brief that a run-off insurer fails to assert claims for breach of fiduciary duty and fraud in a New York federal court dispute over the alleged mismanagement and misuse of $320 million (Senior Health Insurance Company of Pennsylvania v.
+Beechwood Re Ltd., et al., No. 18-6658, S.D.
 N.Y.).

 LONDON — A French mutual insurance company calls a French reinsurer’s accusations of breach of trust “groundless” in a Jan.
 30 press release in which the insurer responds to the reinsurer’s announcement that it would be filing criminal actions after a merger failed.